Pope's bodyguards criticised over slapping incident

 Whether taking selfies with the faithful, shaking hands, or blessing children, the head of 1.3 billion Catholics around the world is protected by bodyguards from a special corps charged with the pope's security.

-But on New Year's Eve in Saint Peter's Square, televised images showed a woman behind a barricade grabbing Francis?s hand, while three men in black can be seen in the background.
+But on New Year's Eve in Saint Peter's Square, televised images showed a woman behind a barricade grabbing Francis' hand, while three men in black can be seen in the background.

 READ: Pope says sorry for slapping devotee's hand